Post date: 05-Oct-2014 21:20:22

 Syria is a magical country.
 Or it was.
 It's the home of countless historical treasures - Roman ruins by the bucketload but also the remnants of ancient civilisations like the Mari, contemporaneous with the Egyptians and just as civilised; some of the last people in the world to speak Aramaic (Jesus's language), and Crac des Chevaliers, a fantastic crusader castle.
-But it's also home to a people so friendly and gentle that it's difficult to imagine how they are surviving this bloody civil war.
+But it's also home to a people so friendly and gentle that it's difficult to imagine how they have survived this bloody civil war.
 I was lucky to get in and out before the war started; I hope one day other people can travel there peacefully to enjoy its riches, and I hope they will still be there to see.
 And that includes the people.
 Aunty Virginia's relatives taught me some of these recipes; others were taught to my by a woman from the Institute of Gastronomy or replicas of dishes I ate along the way.
 I hope all these people are still OK.
 But their recipes will live on.

 We will be cooking: